zoffixznet/toml-pm6/README.md

 ## TOML.pm6

-A WIP <200 line TOML decoder written in Perl 6.
+A WIP ~200 line TOML parser and serializer written in Perl 6.

 ### Synopsis